-For the purpose of applying this clause, the producer asks all candidates to include the following information on a time sheet: the artist's name, the time appearing on the invitation to audition for a given role, the artist's arrival time and the start and end time of the audition.
+For the purposes of applying this article, the producer asks all candidates to fill out a time sheet (attached hereto as Appendix D) including the following information: the artist's name, the time appearing on the invitation to audition for a given role, the artist's arrival time and the start and end time of the audition.
 The sheet must be signed by the artists and the producer or the producer's representative.
 Once the audition is over, the producer sends a copy of this time sheet, filled out by all artists who were invited to audition, to the Union.